 3 credit hours.
 Pre-requisites: AH 103 or permission of the instructor.
-Students arrange their own transportation to, and accommodation in, Paris.
 Students are responsible for all entry fees.

 AH 212 - CONTEMPORARY ART IN THE GLOBAL VILLAGE

 This course is an investigation into contemporary art world-wide.
 The course begins by examining the art of the 1980's as providing the backdrop to contemporary trends.
 It then moves on to analyze art in a series of themes that have been widespread in artistic practice - time, place, identity, the body etc. The scope of the course is overtly multicultural comparing and contrasting ethnic approaches.
 The course finishes with the students organizing their own virtual exhibition of contemporary art.